 As you gain more experience and a track record of delivering successful projects, you will be given even larger projects to manage.
 These will be higher profile and attract higher salaries and bonuses.

 Project managers can often switch to Product Owner Roles if they have been involved in establishing a new product or significant change to a product.

 Project managers can move into more senior roles within the PMO (Project Management Office), for example:

 Programme Manager: This is where you are responsible for a number of projects to deliver a specific strategy for the business.
 Each project within the programme typically has its own Project Manager.

-Project Portfolio Manager: This is where you manage the whole list of possible projects and active projects for the enterprise.
-You will work with various senior stakeholders at Board Level to commission projects within the Portfolio.
+Project Portfolio Manager: This is where you manage the whole list of possible and active projects for the enterprise.
+You will work with senior stakeholders at Board Level to commission projects within the Portfolio.

 Enterprise Architect: This is a very high-level role, working with the most senior stakeholders in the business.
 You would be responsible for digesting the corporate strategy, laying out the high-level enterprise architecture to deliver the corporate strategy, and defining the projects to build the architectural design.